Neural Networks Trained by Weight Permutation are Universal Approximators: Notations and main results

-where the biases $\{b_i\}_{i = 1}^n$ determine the basis locations \footnote{In this paper, we use this notation $\{a_i\}_{i = 1}^n := \{a_1, \cdots, a_n\}$ to represent a set with $n$ elements, while $(a_i)_{i = 1}^n := (a_1, \cdots, a_n)$ for a vector with $n$ components.}.
+where the biases $\{b_k\}_{k = 1}^n$ determine the basis locations \footnote{In this paper, we use this notation $\{a_k\}_{k = 1}^n := \{a_1, \cdots, a_n\}$ to represent a set with $n$ elements, while $(a_k)_{k = 1}^n := (a_1, \cdots, a_n)$ for a vector with $n$ components.}.
+The requirement of even $N$ can be removed by adding a "ghost basis function" $\phi_k^\pm (x)$ with $a_i = 0$ if it can be paired with an existing $\phi_k^\mp (x)$ also with $a_i = 0$.
+Nevertheless, we retain this condition for simplicity.
 Next, we introduce two factors $\alpha, \gamma$ to adjust the network's output, leading to an additional one-dimensional linear layer.
 While this layer is not essential for achieving UAP, it does simplify the proof and offer practical value.
 The network's output function $f^{\text{NN}}$ gives

-where $\theta^{(2n)} = (p_1,q_1,...,p_n,q_n) \in \mathbb{R}^{2n}$ are the coefficient vector of basis functions, which also correspond to the parameters in the second hidden layer of the network.
+where $\theta^{(2n)} = (p_1,q_1,...,p_n,q_n) \in [-1, 1]^{2n}$ are the coefficient vector of basis functions, which also correspond to the parameters in the second hidden layer of the network.